gottagofaster236/SonicVisualSplit/README.md

 Alternatively, you can right-click LiveSplit, select "Control", and click "Toggle practice mode" in the bottom.

 ## Known limitations
-- If you die on *Scrap Brain 3* in Sonic 1, you'll have to undo the split manually (the game time will be correct anyway).
+- If you die on *Scrap Brain 3* in Sonic 1, or Sonic 2's *Sky Chase* and *Wing Fortress*, you'll have to _undo the split_ manually.
+The actual time will be correct regardless.
-- Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
-If you die on one of those levels, you'll have to manually undo the split.
 - In Sonic 2, when you hit the boss, the timer is flashing and SVS fails to recognize that.
 This is fine, it'll recover soon after.
 - You must have one split per each act, and the splits should start from the first act.
 In particular, SVS is (probably) not usable for multi-game runs.

 ## Troubleshooting
+- If the component doesn't reset automatically, it's most likely due to colors on your capture being slightly off.
+Open up an emulator and see if you can adjust the brightness to the same level.
 - If the component fails to read the digits too often (when it shows a dash instead of a time), check your settings.
-Make sure you've selected the correct video mode and the correct game.
+Make sure you selected the correct video mode and the correct game.
 Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.<br>
 Note that occasional incorrectly recognized frames are fine, thanks to error detection.
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
 - If your capture card is outputting a dark image, you should apply a color correction filter as described [here](#setting-up-video-capture).
-- If you've found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
+- If you found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
 If it's an issue with time recognizing incorrectly, a video or a screenshot of the game at the point where SVS fails would be appreciated.

 ## Questions / Suggestions
 If you couldn't solve your problem or have questions or suggestions, feel free to post them using [GitHub Discussions](https://github.com/gottagofaster236/SonicVisualSplit/discussions).
+You can also message me [on Discord](https://discordapp.com/users/gottagofaster#3355).

 ## For developers
 Contributions are welcome!
 You should probably read [BUILDING.md](BUILDING.md) on how to build the project.